hanjinliu/magic-class/rst/main/make_better/use_wraps.rst

     ui = Parent()
     ui.show()

-To avoid this, you can use ``@abstractapi`` decorator to define abstract methods.
+To avoid this, you can use :class:`abstractapi` class to define abstract methods.
 Abstract API will be resolve only if the function is re-defined by :meth:`wraps` function or overriden by such as its subclass.